 Getting started with Adobe XD

 Adobe XD is feature-rich UX design software.
-However, to get started, you not only need to have a strong foundation in user experience, design, and prototyping.
+However, to get started, you need a strong foundation in user experience, design, and prototyping.
 To simplify how to get started, let’s cover it by answering the following questions.

 Who can use it?

 Adobe XD primarily aims at designers who want the best tool to create wireframes, prototypes, and designs for Web, apps, games, and other web experiences with visuals.
 However, you can also try Adobe XD if you already use UI/UX tools such as Sketch or Figma.
-Adobe XD is capable of opening and working with popular UI/UX tools files, including Sketch.
-Recently Adobe XD also added a voice prototyping feature, making it a great software for those who want to do voice prototyping.
+Adobe XD can open and work with popular UI/UX tools files, including Sketch.
+Recently Adobe XD also added a voice prototyping feature, making it great software for those who want to do voice prototyping.

 In short, a designer should find himself at home with Adobe XD, but if you are a developer, you can also use XD effectively to create wireframes and prototypes for your apps and games.
 If you go by the questions asked during installations, the following people can use the Adobe XD software: